 Being Proactive Will Pay Off

-Losing your CIO unexpectedly can be a difficult position for your organization, but armed with the right tools — such as a solid succession plan, goals and an overall strategic vision — your organization can find the perfect executive to help lead the company to success.
+Losing your CIO can be a difficult position for any organization.
+If you are armed with the right tools — such as a solid CIO succession plan and a strategic vision that aligns technology with business — your organization can find the perfect IT executive to help lead the company to success.
 Plan for the future and consider unexpected hurdles, so if a challenge arises, you’re ready to meet it head-on.